 In the technological age that we’re living in right now, there are even more unique career opportunities for kids that maybe even their parents haven’t been exposed to because it’s just a different time all together.

 Invite professionals from traditional and “new-age careers” to come and speak with your students about the skills, education, and mindset needed for their respective career.

 Include professions from technical schools, trade schools, community colleges, and 4-year schools.
-A few entrepreneurs sprinkled in the mix wouldn’t hurt either (In fact, that would be amazing!).
+Sprinkle a few entrepreneurs into the mix.

 Exposing children to various careers like this at a very young age is very impactful.

 Plant the seed into their head that there are a variety of opportunities available to earn a decent living.

 By the time they arrive to middle/high school, they’ll have a better understanding of their interests and abilities.

 Contact parents, community connections, and/or company representatives to see if anyone is willing to come to the school to talk with your kids for Career Day.

 Have your young authors write letters to the students who will be moving up to their grade level the following school year.

 With this activity, students practice writing a letter with good details since they’ll want to include all the ins and outs of their current grade level.